ScionResearch/genomesizeR/README.md

 `queries`
 Queries: path to file or table object

+`refdata_archive_path`
+Path to the archive containing all the reference data and the bayesian models

 `format`
 Query format if in a file ('csv' (default), 'tax_table' or 'biom' (taxonomy table files))